 As previously mentioned, train accidents are most commonly the result of human error.
 Just as there are many causes of train accidents, there are many potential liability sources.

-Trains are considered common carriers.
-This means they transport people or goods for a fee and make their services available to the public at large instead of private carriers that transport people or products for a single, contracted client.
+Trains are considered common carriers—they offer their transport services available to the public at large.
+This is opposed to private carriers that transport people or products for a single, contracted client.
 The common carrier status also means that the company or government-operated agency that runs the train has an increased duty of care to ensure that passengers arrive safely at their destination.

 If a factor that the company or agency could have mitigated through greater care caused the train accident, the company and the train’s conductor could bear liability.

 - Failing to comply with background checks ensures that railroad staff have not been previously convicted of a violent felony or fails to provide staff with adequate training to do their jobs safely.